 Beratungshilfeschein is a legal aid certificate that covers your lawyer’s consultation fee.

-Before issuing a Beratungshilfeschein, the district court assesses whether you are financially unable to raise the funds for legal advice on your own.
+Before issuing a Beratungshilfeschein, the district court assesses whether you are financially unable to raise the funds for hiring a lawyer in Germany.

 For this, you have to prepare the following documents-

 - A completely filled application form called Antrag auf Bewilligung von Beratungshilfe.
 You can also download this form online here.

 - Proof of personal and financial circumstances, current income documents (e.g. wage statement, unemployment benefit or assistance certificate, etc.), as well as all monthly expenses must be submitted in your application.